What is the true cost of legacy applications on your business?

 The cumulative effect of these four issues is an increasing cost of ownership for organisations with legacy applications.
 On top of this are the additional licensing and operational costs of legacy software and hardware.
 Many mainframe applications make use of old databases and utility software that is disproportionately expensive, and they carry considerable operating costs compared to commodity computer platforms or the Cloud.
 Legacy applications and infrastructures create a cost drag on an enterprise, diverting valuable funds that could be better spent on market-changing innovations.

-However, with the right approach, modernised legacy systems, with specialised functionality and data that often differentiates an organisation’s operations, can become the foundation for a business to thrive in the data-driven digital era.
-According to Forrester, “Real digital transformation requires fast, sweeping modernisation of old systems into new Cloud-based systems that are agile, mobile and able to deliver disruptive, real-time intelligence.”*1 Such legacy modernisation may well be complex and disruptive, requiring specialised skills, methodologies and tools.
+However, with the right approach, Application Modernisation, with specialised functionality and data that often differentiates an organisation’s operations, can become the foundation for a business to thrive in the data-driven digital era.
+According to Forrester, “Real digital transformation requires fast, sweeping modernisation of old systems into new Cloud-based systems that are agile, mobile and able to deliver disruptive, real-time intelligence.”*1 Application Modernisation may well be complex and disruptive, requiring specialised skills, methodologies and tools.
 However, the question remains – can your business afford not to address the barriers preventing these critical systems from becoming an integral part of your organisation’s response to evolving market needs?

 *1 Forrester: ‘Your Digital Transformation Is Not Bold Enough – Five Signs Of Trouble And Key Fixes’ - May 2017